joatis/control_panel/docs/specs/organization/organization_definition.md

 ## Description

-An 'organization' represents a group of organizations that access the system.
+An 'organization' represents an entity that owns projects, groups and users within the system.
 Each organization name should be unique.
+An organization can be identified by APIs via the organization_uuid, any relations made within the database should use the organization_id field.

 An organization is associated with a user through the organization_user table.
+An organization is associated with a project through the organization_project table.

 ## Properties

 * organization_id
 * name
 * disabled
+* organization_uuid
 * created_dtm

 ## Functions